 October's Birthstones: Color Wonders of Opal and Tourmaline

-In the Midwest, you’ll be hard pressed to find a person who doesn’t marvel at the wondrous colors of autumn.
+In many parts of the United States, you’ll be hard pressed to find a person who doesn’t marvel at the wondrous colors of autumn.

 Mother Nature couldn’t have planned it better herself.
 Given the kaleidoscope of outdoor color this time of year, October birthstones are quite fitting.

 On one hand you have the Opal, valued for its “shifting play” of color.
 On the other, there’s the Tourmaline, which comes in a rainbow of colors and combinations to suit your every mood.
 Both gems are lovely to wear and easy to acquire.
 Read on to learn more about October's birthstones.

 October's Birthstones: Opal and Tourmaline